jtroo/kanata/README.md

 ##  Limitations

-- ktrl requires root privileges.
-Messing around with input devices requires root.
-This is unfortunate but unavoidable...
 - `TapHold` and `TapDance` require calibration and tinkering. as stated above, you'll have to tweak the wait times for both of these to minimize false-positives.